microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/getters_setters.md

 # Getter and Setter Functions

-Certain jQuery functions can behave differently depending on whether or not you run them with parameters.
-To demonstrate this, let's use the following code:
+Certain jQuery functions can behave differently depending on whether you run them with parameters.
+To demonstrate this, look at the following code:

 ```javascript
 <script>